mfaytak/ntulect/lecture1.md

 ## Voice quality

-Recent Garellek & Keating work: voice quality is clearly multi dimensional
+Recent work: voice quality is clearly multi dimensional <span class="cite">Keating et al (n.d.)</span>

+Particularly in langs. with many phonation types, i.e. !Xóõ <span class="cite">Garellek (2019)</span>

 ## Advanced tongue root

-Advanced town Road is perhaps one of the most difficult contrasts to capture acoustically, since the underlying cavity shape difference not only varies from language to language, but languages may also recruit voice quality differences to support
+Perhaps one of the most difficult contrasts to capture acoustically

+* Underlying cavity shape difference not only varies from language to language
+* Languages may also recruit voice quality differences to support

 # wrap up